Battle of Inverurie (1745): Aftermath

 About fifty of MacLeod's men were taken prisoner, several of whom were officers including the younger son of Gordon of Ardoch and Forbes of Echt.
-Also taken prisoner were John Chalmers, formerly Principal and Professor of King's College, Aberdeen, and Donald Ban MacCrimmon, a member of the distinguished family of pipers.
+Also taken prisoner were John Chalmers, formerly principal and professor of King's College, Aberdeen, and Malcolm MacCrimmon, a member of the distinguished family of pipers.
 The remainder, including MacLeod himself, retreated to their own country.